 Some commercially available kits contain all or some of these: airway catheter, guidewire, syringe, and catheter-over-needle device.

 The cricothyroid membrane should be readily identifiable because with the guidewire technique often no skin incision is made initially.
 Anatomic distortions will make the cricothyroid membrane less identifiable.

 Sterile technique is necessary to prevent local microbial contamination during the procedure.

 Relevant Anatomy for Percutaneous Cricothyrotomy

-The area around the cricothyroid membrane is rich with blood vessels (superior thyroid and thyroid ima arteries).
+The area around the cricothyroid membrane is rich with blood vessels (superior thyroid arteries and the relatively uncommon variant thyroid ima arteries).

 The patient lies supine with the neck extended.
 After sterile preparation, the larynx is grasped with one hand while a blade is used to incise the skin, subcutaneous tissue, and cricothyroid membrane precisely in the midline, accessing the trachea.
 A hollow tube is used to keep the airway open.